 But today, many of us are going through hard times.
-We face rising costs for food, energy and housing, crumbling schools and hospitals and wages and pensions that haven't increased enough.
-Our homes and health are threatened by extreme weather and some of us still aren't treated fairly just because of who we are.
+We face rising costs for food, energy and housing, our hospitals are struggling, and wages haven't increased enough.
+Our homes and health are threatened by extreme weather, and some of us still aren't treated fairly just because of who we are.
 Sometimes it feels like our leaders aren't interested in solving our problems.